-This Post Graduate Certificate Education (PGCE) Secondary Religious Education (RE) course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.
+This Post Graduate Certificate in Education (PGCE) Secondary Religious Education (RE) leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.

 This course explores secularism and non-secularism education.
 You’ll consider the purpose of religious education in schools, exploring topics such as morality, philosophy, ethics and logic.

 You will have the opportunity to visit places of worship to explore how these buildings can be used in teaching, but also to engage in dialogue with people of different faiths, particularly in the local areas in and surrounding Reading.
 We are lucky to host guest speakers from both the local area and further afield across the country – the Humanist UK Society, the County Inspector Adviser for Religious Education and speakers from a number of faiths including, Buddhism, Christianity and Judaism.

 As part of the course we also look at pastoral care, Personal, Social, Health and Education (PSHE), and citizenship.